xythobuz/OpenRaider/README.md

     make
     sudo make install

-Then, just make OpenRaider and run bin/debug/OpenRaider!
+Then, just `make debug` and run bin/debug/OpenRaider.

+Alternatively, run `make bundle` to create a Mac App Bundle, or `make bundle-image` to put this App Bundle in a Distributable .DMG file.

 ## License